Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: --dimension and projection homomorphisms for subgroups of .

-where each $N_i$ is an invertible matrix of size $l_{i+1}-l_i.$ Each of the blocks is associated to either an abelian or non-abelian equivalence class in $\sim_G$, so $\dsl(G)$ is the size of the largest diagonal block in this decomposition associated to an abelian equivalence class.
-Abelian equivalence classes of $\sim_G$ are mapped to abelian equivalence classes of $\sim_{R_{\G'}(G)}$, and the action of $R_{\G'}(G)^0$ on $A_{\G'}^{ab}$ is obtained by removing rows and columns from the decomposition given in Equation \eqref{matrix}.
-Therefore, the largest diagonal block in the action of $R_{\G'}(G)^0$ on $A_{\G'}^{ab}$ associated to an abelian equivalence class will be of size less than or equal to $\dsl(G)$.
-Therefore $\dsl(R_{\G'}(G))\leq \dsl(G)$. \end{proof}
+where each $N_i$ is an invertible matrix of size $l_{i+1}-l_i.$ Each of the blocks is associated to either an abelian or non-abelian equivalence class in $\sim_G$, so $\dsl(G)$ is the size of the largest diagonal block in this decomposition associated to an abelian equivalence class (or equal to 1 if there are no abelian equivalence classes).
+The action of $R_{\G'}(G)^0$ on $H_1(A_{\G'})$ is obtained by removing rows and columns from the decomposition given in Equation \eqref{matrix}, and this gives the block decomposition associated to $\sim_{R_{\G'}(G)}$.
+It follows that the equivalence classes of $\sim_{R_{\G'}(G)}$ are subsets of the equivalence classes of $\sim_G$.
+Any abelian equivalence class in $\sim_{R_{\G'}(G)}$ containing at least two vertices will then be a subset of an abelian equivalence class in $\sim_G$.
+Hence $\dsl(R_{\G'}(G))\leq \dsl(G)$. \end{proof}

 The following lemma is shown in the same way: